mohGhazala96/Unity-Project-Challenge/README.md

 This scene allows the user to either create a new camera which will redirect him/her to Camera Creation scene ot View the list of the created cameras which will then show the list view.
 ![Main menu](https://github.com/mohGhazala96/Unity-Project-Challenge/blob/master/app%20main%20screens/Main%20Menu.png)

-Once the user clicks on View Created camera he will be showed a list of previewes of all avialable cameras.
+Once the user clicks on View Created camera he will be showed a list of previewes (Preview UI Holder) of all avialable cameras .
 One can also click on the left top button to return back to the original view.
 User can click on the button under th camera previewes to choose the camera they want to animate.
 ![List View](https://github.com/mohGhazala96/Unity-Project-Challenge/blob/master/app%20main%20screens/List%20view.png)

 ### Camera Creation
 This is the camera creation scene where one can adjust position,rotation, lens length using sliders.
 One can also reset the camera parameters to the default parameters.
 The last two button allows the user to save the camera and then get directed to the Main Animation scene where the user can animate the current camera, Or go back the main menu.
+Moreover, the white plane with they grey cube (camera) is where the user will be able to visualize how the camera is moving.
+Finally, the user can see what the actual camera view in the panel at the bottom of the screen.
 ![Camera Creation Scene](https://github.com/mohGhazala96/Unity-Project-Challenge/blob/master/app%20main%20screens/Creation.png)

 ### Main Animation Scene